dkjensen/wc-cart-pdf/readme.txt

 Contributors: dkjensen, seattlewebco, davidperez Tested up to: 5.7.2
 Requires PHP: 5.6.0
-Stable tag: 2.1.3
+Stable tag: 2.1.4

 Adds ability for users and guests to download their WooCommerce cart as PDF

 == Description ==
-Adds ability for users and guests to download their WooCommerce cart as PDF

-Useful for many cases such as if a user needs a quote before completing purchase
+Adds ability for users and guests to download their WooCommerce cart as PDF.
+Useful for many cases such as if a user needs a quote before completing purchase.

+= Features =

+- Full PDF template customization
+- Send copy of each generated cart PDF to admin
+- Capture customer / guest information from checkout and display on generated PDF

 == Installation ==
 1. Upload plugin and then activate
 2. Ensure WooCommerce is installed and activated as well

 == Changelog ==
+2.1.4
+* Customizer option to show Download Cart as PDF button on checkout
+* Ability to capture customer and guest information from checkout and display on PDF

 2.1.3
 * Add language translation file
 * Stylesheet changes